 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which supersedes ASC Topic 840, Leases.
 The ASU does not significantly change the lessees' recognition, measurement and presentation of expenses and cash flows from the previous accounting standard.
-The ASU's primary change is the requirement for lessee entities to recognize a lease liability for payments and a right of use asset representing the right to use the leased asset during the term on operating lease arrangements.
+The ASU requires lessees to recognize a lease liability for payments and a right of use asset representing the right to use the leased asset during the term on operating lease arrangements.
 Lessees are permitted to make an accounting policy election to not recognize the asset and liability for leases with a term of twelve months or less.
 Lessors' accounting under the ASU is largely unchanged from the previous accounting standard.
 In addition, the ASU expands the disclosure requirements of lease arrangements.
 In July 2018, the FASB issued ASU 2018-11, Leases (Topic 842) - Targeted Improvements, which provides the option of applying the requirements of the new lease standard in the period of adoption with no restatement to comparative periods.
-For public entities, this ASU is effective for fiscal years beginning after December 15, 2018, including interim periods within those fiscal years.
-For non-public entities, this ASU is effective for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-We have made the election to use the extended transition period for complying with new or revised accounting standards under Section 102(b)(1) of the JOBS Act, therefore we will be required to adopt this ASU for annual reporting periods beginning after December 15, 2019, including interim periods within those fiscal years.
+For public entities, this ASU is effective for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
+For non-public entities, this ASU is effective for annual periods beginning after December 15, 2019, and interim periods within fiscal years beginning after December 15, 2019, the FASB "tot change the effective date of ASC Topic 842 for private entities for fiscal years beginning after December 15, 2019, including interim periods within those fiscal yeargring the change in effective date is pending.
+We have made the election to use the extended transition period for complying with new or revised accounting standards under Section 102(b)(1) of the JOBS Act, and therefore we will be required to adopt this ASU for annual reporting periods beginning after December 15, 2019.
 Early adoption is permitted.
-Although we are currently evaluating the impact of this guidance on our consolidated financial statements, we expect that most of our operating lease commitments will be recognized as operating lease liabilities and right-of-use assets upon adoption of the new guidance.
+Although we are currently evaluating the impact of this guidance on our consolidated financial statements, we expect that most of our operating lease commitments will be re